Organized Back to School: 30 Tips for a Stress-Free Start

 12. File Folder System

 Assign a file folder for each child to house permission slips, worksheets, letters from school, etc that are just for them.
 This makes it much easier to find a specific kid’s info when needed.
-So much paper clutter comes with a new school year, start off your back-to-school organization with prepared files for each child.
+So much paper clutter comes with a new school year, start off your back to school organization with prepared files for each child.
 Clean out the folders periodically and discard dated or non-relevant materials.

 13. Family Calendar

 Stay connected with a family calendar for clear communication.
 You can do this with a traditional paper-and-pen calendar or a digital version shared by you and your spouse (we use Google Calendar).
-Clear communication for family activities is key in having an organized back-to-school.
+Clear communication for family activities is key in having an organized back to school.
 Even if an event is TBD, note this on the calendar as a placeholder for everyone to see an activity could be taking place.

 14. Meal Planning